felixlinker/tamarin-workshop/ex3/OAuth.md

 When making the request, the client authenticates with the authorization server.
 The client includes the redirection URI used to obtain the authorization code for verification.
 5. The authorization server authenticates the client, validates the authorization code, and ensures that the redirection URI received matches the URI used to redirect the client in step (3).
-If valid, the authorization server responds back with an access token and, optionally, a refresh token.
+If valid, the authorization server responds back with an access token.

 #### Authorization Request